gear-foundation/gear-wiki/docs/examples/DeFi/staking.md

 }
 ```

-## Consistency of contract states
+## Consistency of program states

-The `Staking` contract interacts with the `fungible` token contract.
+The `Staking` program interacts with the `fungible` token contract.
 Each transaction that changes the states of Staking and the fungible token is stored in the state until it is completed.
 User can complete a pending transaction by sending a message exactly the same as the previous one with indicating the transaction id.
-The idempotency of the fungible token contract allows to restart a transaction without duplicate changes which guarantees the state consistency of these 2 contracts.
+The idempotency of the fungible token contract allows to restart a transaction without duplicate changes which guarantees the state consistency of these 2 programs.

 ## Conclusion

-A source code of the contract example provided by Gear is available on GitHub: [`staking/src/lib.rs`](https://github.com/gear-foundation/dapps/blob/master/contracts/staking/src/lib.rs).
+A source code of the program example is available on GitHub: [`staking/src/lib.rs`](https://github.com/gear-foundation/dapps/blob/master/contracts/staking/src/lib.rs).

-See also examples of the smart contract testing implementation based on gtest:
+See also examples of the program testing implementation based on gtest:

 - [`simple_test.rs`](https://github.com/gear-foundation/dapps/blob/master/contracts/staking/tests/simple_test.rs).
 - [`panic_test.rs`](https://github.com/gear-foundation/dapps/blob/master/contracts/staking/tests/panic_test.rs).

-For more details about testing smart contracts written on Gear, refer to this article: [Program testing](/docs/developing-contracts/testing).
+For more details about testing programs written on Gear, refer to this article: [Program testing](/docs/developing-contracts/testing).